IBM-Cloud/docs/services/ApplicationServeronCloud/networkEnvironment.md

 ## VPN access
 {: #vpnAccess}

-After you provision a WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service instance from the Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI, you can download your VPN credentials and establish an OpenVPN connection.
-You can then access your VM through SSH.
+After you provision a WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} service instance from the Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI, you can establish an OpenVPN connection by expanding the dropdown menu and downloading your VPN configuration by using the **Download VPN Configuration** button.
+The VPN configuration contains an **.ovpn** file and certificates that are used to authenticate with the OpenVPN server.
+Once the OpenVPN connection is established, you can then access your VM through SSH.
 You can also access your Liberty Admin Center, traditional WebSphere Admin Console, and applications.

+The VPN configuration is scoped to your organization and region.
+It is valid for one year from the time created.
+Multiple OpenVPN client connections can be established simultaneously by using the same VPN configuration.

+**Note:** Your VPN configuration is only valid if your organization contains **active** subscriptions.
+When the last subscription for an organization is deleted, all the VPN configurations for the organization are suspended.
+Unexpired VPN configurations are automatically reactivated when a new subscription becomes active.

+## Advanced VPN configuration management
+{: #advancedVPN}

+In most cases, you need only a single VPN configuration that you can download by using the **Download VPN Configuration** button.
+However, the advanced VPN management page, which is accessed by using the **Advanced VPN Management** button from the Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI, lets you create and manage multiple VPN configurations.
+Having multiple configurations might be helpful to transition smoothly to a new VPN configuration when the old one is about to expire.
+You can also request multiple VPN configurations to manage access to your VMs with different individuals or teams in your organization.

+**Note:** You are allowed a **maximum** of 10 active VPN configurations for your organization at any time.

+If your VPN configurations are compromised or expired, you can revoke VPN configuration by using the advanced VPN management page.
+Additionally, from an audit perspective, you can view a history of all VPN management activity and download active VPN configurations that were created previously from the advanced VPN management page.

+All the features available from the Service Dashboard in the {{site.data.keyword.Bluemix_notm}} UI can also be scripted by using our REST APIs.
+For more information, see the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} [REST API Documentation](https://wasaas-broker.ng.bluemix.net/wasaas-broker/api#/){: new_window}.

+**Note:** Currently, the **Advanced VPN Management** feature is only available in the Frankfurt region.

 ## Public internet access
 {: #publicInternetAccess}